GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 ## Hints
 These hints will help you solve the rooms.
 Some of them can be applied to more than one room.
-Is up to your team understand which hint can be applied where.
+Is up to your team to understand which hint applies where.

 ### Hint 1
 When working with multiple functions, lists, and lots of data, we want to always re-use things we have already worked out and filter down unneccesary data before passing it into another function.